-We have named personality type Three The Achiever because when they are healthy, Threes really can and do achieve great things in the world.
+We have named personality type Three The Achiever because Threes can achieve great things in the world when they are healthy.
 They are the “stars” of human nature, and people often look up to them because of their graciousness and personal accomplishments.
-Healthy Threes know how good it feels to develop themselves and contribute their abilities to the world, and also enjoy motivating others to greater personal achievements than others thought they were capable of.
-They are usually well regarded and popular among their peers, the type of person who is frequently voted “class president” or “home coming queen” because people feel they want to be associated with this kind of person who acts as a stand-in for them.
-Healthy Threes embody the best in a culture, and others are able to see their hopes and dreams mirrored in them.
+Healthy Threes know how good it feels to develop and contribute their abilities to the world.
+They also enjoy motivating others to achieve more extraordinary personal achievements than others thought they could.
+They are usually well regarded and popular among their peers, the type of person who is frequently voted “class president” or “homecoming queen” because people feel they want to be associated with this kind of person who acts as a stand-in for them.
+Healthy Threes embody the best in a culture; others can see their hopes and dreams mirrored.

-Threes are often successful and well liked because, of all the types, they most believe in themselves and in developing their talents and capacities.
-Threes act as living “role models” and paragons because of their extraordinary embodiment of socially valued qualities.
-Healthy Threes know that they are worth the effort it takes to be “the best that they can be.”
-Their success at doing so inspires others to invest in their own self-development.
+Threes are often successful and well-liked because, of all the types, they believe in themselves and in developing their talents and capacities.
+Threes act as living “role models” and paragons because they embody socially valued qualities.
+Healthy Threes know they are worth the effort to be “the best they can be.”
+Their success at doing so inspires others to invest in their self-development.

-Threes want to make sure their lives are a success, however that is defined by their family, their culture and their social sphere.
-In some families, success means having a lot of money, a grand house, a new, expensive car, and other status symbols.
-Others value ideas, and success to them means distinguishing oneself in academic or scientific worlds.
-Success in other circles might mean becoming famous as an actor, or model, or writer, or as a public figure of some kind, perhaps as a politician.
-A religious family might encourage a child to become a minister, priest, or rabbi since these professions have status in their community and in the eyes of the family.
+Threes want to make sure their lives are a success.
+However, that is defined by their family, culture, and social sphere.
+Success means having much money, a grand house, a new, expensive car, and other status symbols in some families.
+Others value ideas, and success to them means distinguishing oneself in the academic or scientific worlds.
+Success in other circles might mean becoming famous as an actor, model, writer, or a public figure of some kind, perhaps as a politician.
+A religious family might encourage a child to become a minister, priest, or rabbi since these professions have status in their community and the eyes of the family.
 No matter how success is defined, Threes will try to become somebody noteworthy in their family and their community.
 They will not be a “nobody.”